hhelerin/cgi_internship_2025/README.md

 - **Airport**: Represents departure and arrival airports.
 - **Airline**: Stores airline details and associations with their active routes.
 - **Ticket**: Marks a certain seat being taken on a certain flight.

+See the detailed entity relationship diagram in the docs folder.

 ## Getting Started